HyperspaceMadness/shaders_slang/bezel/Mega_Bezel/___Mega Bezel Readme___.txt

     - Group 0 BASE - Most flexible shader presets, one preset for each different CRT Shader Includes MDAPT, ScaleFX & GTU
+                     The Guest-DrVenom preset is considered the default preset

     - Group 1 GLASS - Glass presets which show a blurry reflection in the area around the screen
                     - Includes MDAPT, ScaleFX & GTU